Overview

 At Grandview Kids, we know that having positive early literacy experiences with your baby, toddler and preschooler is an important step to your child’s future success in school and learning through life.

 Grandview Kids’ Free to Read Program was developed by our Preschool Speech and Language (PSL) Program team to support literacy awareness and development in our preschool clients.
 The program aims to reduce obstacles such as cost and access to make it easier for all of our families to enjoy more books at home.
+It is now managed by our Family Engagement Team and volunteers.

 Something for everyone!

-Take a Book.
-Leave a Book.
+Take a book.
+Leave a book.

 If you like a book, please take it.
 When you have books you are done with, please bring it back.
 We are always grateful to receive donations of new and previously loved preschool books, in good condition, at our Oshawa location.